MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 *Objects versus Components*:
 Components are specializations of the object-class type.
 Components are long-living entities, deployed for the full life-time of a software system.
-Component middle-ware allows components to distribute be-tween different component environments and different hard-ware.
+Component middle-ware allows components to distribute between different component environments and different hardware.
-Cannot interact with component implementation directly likeyou can with objects.
+Cannot interact with component implementation directly like you can with objects.
-Each of the interfaces provided by a component may be re-alised by a different object within the component.
+Each of the interfaces provided by a component may be realised by a different object within the component.

 *Why not componentize every object?*:
 Communication costs increase from mediating (middleware) component interaction.